BookOps-CAT/google-books/README.md

 $ google-books --help
 ```

+See a detailed walkthrough that includes instruction how to use the google-books tool in [this Google doc](https://docs.google.com/document/d/1xMqv9PjpOiJGxNZ0HsKS6ZXOykubqQPYoiqDSgJ3ivs/edit?usp=sharing).

+####
 #### Prep Onsite Manifest for Google Submission
 #### Prep ReCAP Manifest for Google Submission
 #### Parse HathiTrust Processing Report